 - Native DisplayPort 1.2 video output (DisplayPort over USB Type-C)

 All USB-C ports support charging.
-But not all USB-C ports support USB3.1 Gen 1 and DisplayPort over USB Type-C. USB Type-C connectors that support the USB 3.1 Gen 1 normally include the below corresponding USB symbol.
+But not all USB-C ports support USB3.1 Gen 1 and DisplayPort over USB Type-C. USB Type-C connectors that support the USB 3.1 Gen 1 typically include the corresponding USB symbol below:

-USB Type-C connectors that support the DisplayPort over USB Type-C will normally include the DisplayPort (DP) logo near the connector.
+USB Type-C connectors that support the DisplayPort over USB Type-C will generally include the DisplayPort (DP) logo near the connector.